Biologist - Astrobiology STEM Educator - Content Writer - Space Biology Researcher

 To utilize a stem cutting for propagation, it ought to be around three to four creeps long.
 Like the leaf, the stem ought to be left out to dry for one to two weeks before it is planted.
 A callus will be created over the cutting site.
 When it is dry, the stem can be embedded into the dirt where it will start to root.

-High humidity is required for both stem and leaf of cuttings.
+High humidity is required for both stem and leaf cuttings.
 Stems and leaves might break and fall off in the wild.
 After a few weeks, they will grow again and form a new plant.

 For planting in soil, the stems and leaves are cut and placed in water and are kept there until roots grow back in about two weeks.

-- Sunlight: Keep jade plants in full sun.
-They prefer daytime temperatures of 65–75°F and can tolerate night time temperatures of 50–55°F.
+Keep jade plants in full sun.
+They prefer daytime temperatures of 65–75°F and can tolerate nighttime temperatures of 50–55°F.

-- Soil: As these plants are local to South Africa, they can make due in sandy soils.
-It is best for jade plants to be planted in a heavier sand that best stays the short roots.
+As these plants are local to South Africa, they can thrive in sandy soils.
+It is best for jade plants to be planted in heavier sand that best stays the short roots.
 A mix of sand, peat moss, and organic matter that allows for water draining will provide a good growing environment.
 Though well-drained soil is needed, they are not very much particular about soil pH.
-Sandy and rocky soil is also acceptable.
+Sandy or rocky soil is also acceptable.

-- Water: Water them properly while taking care of the fact that, since they are succulents, they do not need frequent watering, as they store it inside their leaves.
-Too much wet soil will result in rotten roots.
+Water them properly while taking care of the fact that, since they are succulents, they do not need frequent watering, as they store it inside their leaves.
+Overly wet soil will result in rotten roots.
 During winter, allow the soil to dry out well, then water them.
-However, jade plants go in dormancy in summer and require even less water.
+However, jade plants go dormant in summer and require even less water.

 Mature Plant Size